Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Mirrorless camera with mic wireless on gimbal stabilizer.

-Gimbals have become extremely popular over the years as it allows filmmakers to add a lot of movements to their shots.
+Gimbals have become extremely popular over the years, allowing filmmakers to add a lot of movement to their shots.

 Alternatively, you can choose a glidecam instead.
 Check out our guide to gimbals vs glidecams here.

-Companies like DJI have come out with products like the Ronin-S and Ronin-SC that give budget filmmakers the ability to create dynamic shots.
+Companies like DJI have developed products like the Ronin-S and Ronin-SC, which allow budget filmmakers to create dynamic shots.

 A gimbal can’t replace a tripod, so this will be a tool to add to your kit rather than relying on it entirely.

-These are great for action shots like you’d see on a slow-motion skateboard clip, walk and talks, and corporate b-roll.
+These are great for action shots like those in a slow-motion skateboard clip, walk-and-talk, or corporate b-roll.

 Jib – low priority

-A jib, otherwise known as a camera crane, is a great way to get dynamic shots from higher or lower angles that would otherwise be difficult to achieve.
+A jib, a camera crane, is a great way to get dynamic shots from higher or lower angles that would otherwise be difficult to achieve.

-I personally own one of these and hardly use it.
+I own one of these and hardly use it.

-Most affordable jibs are not large enough to achieve a great result for higher angles, so it might be better as a rental or finding an alternative method.
+Most affordable jibs are not large enough to achieve a great result for higher angles, so renting or finding an alternative method might be better.

 Sample shopping lists

-This is a lot of information to take in, so let me provide some sample suggestions.
+This is a lot of information, so let me provide some sample suggestions.
 This isn’t a definitive pricing list.

-This is just an example of what you likely would need and what it could reasonably cost for all of these items.
+This is just an example of what you likely would need and what they could reasonably cost.

 Bare necessities shopping list ($1,000 to $3,000)